abhiv27/simple_anime_streamer/readme.md

 - npm
 - peerflix
-- media players supported by peerflix (such as mpv or vlc)
+- media players supported by peerflix (currently limited to vlc and mpv)

 ## Usage